saadel/gps-tracking/README.md

 gps-tracking
 ============
-gps-tracking is a website that displays the gps locations of various mobile phones sent using the gpstracker mobi
+gps-tracking is a website that displays the gps locations of various mobile phones sent using the gpstracker mobile app.